aimondanial/Prediciting-Wine-Quality-Classification/README.md

 These dataset has a imbalance issue.
-Oversampling method is used in the dataset to counter with the imbalance case and the performance metrics for random forest and KNN model in multiclass has significant increased until 90%.
+Oversampling method is used in the dataset to counter with the imbalance case and the performance metrics for random forest and KNN model in multiclass has significant increased from 65% to 90%.